fledge-iot/fledge/docs/92_downloads.rst

 Packages
 ========

-Packages for a number of different Linux platforms are avialable for both Intel and Arm architectures via the Dianomic web site's download page.
+Packages for a number of different Linux platforms are available for both Intel and Arm architectures via the Dianomic web site's download page.

 - |downloads|